 My name is Coleen and I love all aspects of American history – especially prior to 1900.
 I was born in Washington, DC and grew up in nearby Arlington, Virginia, all which is rich in American history.

-I am a wife and mom who loves to drink a lot of coffee and eat way too many donuts.
+I am a mom who loves to drink a lot of coffee and eat way too many donuts.
 Also loves all animals.
 And shopping.
-I also am borderline obsessed with Abraham Lincoln and all things Gettysburg (my husband and I make several trips a year to Gettysburg).
+I also am borderline obsessed with Abraham Lincoln and all things Gettysburg.
 Oh and I also love my overalls.

 There is nothing like our beloved America.